Egg Muffins with Ham, Cheese, and Bell Pepper

 Low-Carb Diet / Low-Glyecmic Diet / South Beach Diet Suggestions:

-If made with lean ham and low-fat cheese, these Ham, Cheese, and Bell Pepper Egg Muffins would be approved for any phase of the South Beach Diet.
-They would also be a great choice for most other low-carb diet plans, many of which would prefer full-fat cheese.
+These egg muffins would be a great choice for low-carb diet plans, which would prefer full-fat cheese.
+If made with lean ham and low-fat cheese, the Ham, Cheese, and Bell Pepper Egg Muffins would be approved for any phase of the original South Beach Diet.

 Find More Recipes Like This One: